• Skip to primary navigation

 • Make them even more gingery by adding chopped stem ginger to the dough.
 1 heaped teaspoon will be about right.

-• Add the zest of 1 lemon or clementine for a fruity hit.
+• Add the zest of 1 lemon or clementine for a fruity flavour.

-• For a richer flavour and darker colour, use light brown sugar instead of caster sugar.
+• For a richer flavour and darker colour, use dark brown sugar instead of caster sugar.

-• Make a sweet white chocolate drizzle icing for the top.
+• Make a sweet white chocolate drizzle icing for the top of the cookies.
 Ginger and chocolate go really well together.

 Storage:

-• To Store.
-The cookies will keep in an airtight container for up to 3 days.
+Store - The cookies will keep in an airtight container or biscuit tin for up to 3 days.

-• To Freeze.
-Place the cooled cookies into a freezer safe container and freeze for up to 3 months.
+Freeze - Place the cooled cookies into a freezer-safe container and freeze them for up to 3 months.
 Defrost at room temperature before serving.

 Nutrition: